ncarvajalc/ISIS1225-Lib/README.md

 [![Issues][issues-shield]][issues-url]
 [![License][license-shield]][license-url]

-DISCLib is a Python library for teaching data structure and algorithms at Universidad de los Andes, Faculty of Engineering, Department of Systems and Computer Engineer #DISC.
+**DISCLib** is a Non-Object-Oriented Python library for teaching data structure and algorithms at Universidad de los Andes, developed by professors and staff in the Faculty of Engineering, Department of Systems and Computer Engineer #DISC.

 [View Demo and Examples][demo-url] · [Report Bug][bugs-url] · [Request Feature][issues-url]